Belter Creole: Numbers

-As the language was later developed for The Expanse television series, novel writers had discouraged fans from learning their version of the language in favor of the television one.
-Though the novel and television versions of the language are meant to not be related, some words from the novel version appear in the television version, for example both novel sa-sa and television sasa mean to know.

 In popular culture

-A few songs were written in Belter Creole, which include covers of the "Tighten Up", "Highway Star", and "All by Myself", renamed to "I'm All Alone".
+A few songs were written in Belter Creole, which include covers of the "Tighten Up", "Highway Star", and "All by Myself", the latter renamed to "I'm All Alone".
 The covers were commissioned for The Expanse television series and had their lyrics adjusted to fit the Expanse universe setting and rewritten in the mix of Belter Creole and English.
-The song respectively were used in the first and third seasons of the show, premiering in 2015 and 2018.
-The full versions of the songs were later placed on The Collector's Edition version of the TV series soundtrack, which was realized on 13 December 2019.
+The songs were used in the first and third seasons of the show, premiering in 2015 and 2018, respectively.
+The full versions of the songs were later placed on The Collector's Edition version of the TV series soundtrack, which was released on 13 December 2019.

 The cover of "Tighten Up", originally by The Black Keys, was performed by Justin Young.
 It was used in the first episode of the first season, titled "Dulcinea", that had premiered in 2015.

 The cover of the "Highway Star", originally by Deep Purple, was performed by Cory Todd.
 Additionally, as the song was adjusted to the setting of the universe, the references to the car from the original song were replaced with the spaceship.
 The cover of "All by Myself", originally by Eric Carmen, was renamed to "I'm All Alone", and performed by Ghian Wright.
 Both songs were used in the episode of the third season, titled "Delta-V", that had premiered in 2018.

 In January 2022, Twitter accounts of space agencies NASA and ESA posted in Belter Creole.